< 1919 1921 >

 • The 1920 Duesenberg introduces hydraulic brakes.

-• LeLand's Lincoln luxury car appears in September.
+• Leland's Lincoln luxury car appears in September.